letoram/durden/README.md

 Performance
 =====
-For lower power devices where multi-screen setups isn't needed, modify gconf.lua (or the corresponding database- fields if it has already been created and updated with all the keys) to disable 'display\_simple'.
+For lower power devices where multi-screen setups isn't needed, simple display mode might be needed.
+This can be accessed by modifying gconf.lua or while running through Config/System/Display Mode (requires a Reset to activate).

-Simple display mode disables some other features as well, e.g. orientation swap, recording / sharing and others.
+Simple display mode disables some other features as well, e.g. orientation swap, some forms of recording / sharing and others that build on the main surface being rendered to an off-screen buffer.

 While somewhat buggy, one might also want to try out mouse\_mode = "native" where cursor drawing is treated outside the normal rendering pipeline.
 This may